arjunsingh27/AmazonCloneClient/README.md

 # Amazon Clone Client

-This Amazon clone website was built by following a tutorial on YouTube from Clever Programmer.
+This Amazon clone website was built using React Firebase and other top edge technology .
 I encountered several challenges during the development process and addressed each issue systematically.

 ## Installation
 ### Clone the Repository